Golden journey for The Perth Mint

 Guests then enjoyed the one hour Gold Exhibition tour, marvelling at the world’s largest pure gold coin weighing one tonne, viewing Australia’s most extensive collection of gold nuggets and hearing tales of the country’s historical gold discoveries.

 The interactive tour additionally allowed visitors to find out their weight in gold, hold a pure gold bar, engrave a medallion and witness the coin pressing process.

 Bringing the Mine to Mint tour full circle, an awe-inspiring gold pour in the original melting house demonstrated how the precious metal is melted down into a liquid form at temperatures of over 1200 degrees Celcius.

 The white-hot crucible captivated the audience with its ethereal glow as six kilos of pure melted gold was poured into a mould and transformed into a solid gold bar.

 Enriched with the knowledge gained throughout the day, tour participants were able to fully appreciate the craftsmanship and beauty of the collector coins and luxury jewellery pieces showcased in The Perth Mint’s Shop.

 Free to browse for as long as they wished, Mine to Mint tourists finished the day at their leisure, enthralled by the unique creations on display.

 The beginnings of gold are nearly as old as time itself.
-After lying in wait inside the Earth for millions of years, gold has changed the course of humankind’s history.
-But where exactly did it come from?
+After lying in wait inside the Earth for millions of years, gold fuelled a lustful pursuit that changed the course of humankind’s history.
+But just how much gold is on Earth?
+Find out here.